 10. Apple Watch Series 6

-While smartwatches haven't seen the pace of revolution that smartphones have, we have still seen improvements ranging from design, battery, software and features.
+In 2021, we have some dependable smartwatches that keep our hopes alive in the wearable tech world.
+While smartwatches haven't seen the pace of revolution that smartphones have, we have still seen improvements ranging from design, battery, software, and features.
 These wearables now make a lot more sense if we compare them with two-year-old watches.

-Let's take a look at the best smartwatches you can buy in India right now.
+Let's take a look at the best smartwatches available in India right now.

 The Samsung Galaxy Watch 4 comes with a lower price tag than the Galaxy Watch 3 and also brings revamped software experience that brings the best of Wear OS and Tizen platforms.
 It has good fitness features, strong battery life and a comfortable design.
 It’s not your typical Wear OS watch though; it’s called One UI Watch 3, and it’s been built by Samsung with Google’s help.